Meal Planning for Backpacking

 While they take time to make, making your own trail bars cost much less than purchasing from the store.
-Plus I get to customize the flavor for exactly what I like.
+Plus you can customize the flavor for exactly what you like.
 My favorite so far is a recipe I modified by adding candied ginger, ground ginger, and cardamom to a rice crispy-style bar.
 Mmmm.
 I also make a sesame oat bar and a white chocolate chip peanut butter protein bar.
 These bars aren’t too sweet and they stay soft, which is a nice change from crunchy bars.

 Dinner: make your own meals

-I’m not used to eating food with preservatives or additives, so I’ve been making my own food for backpacking dinners.
+I’m not used to eating food with preservatives or additives, so I usually make all of my own food for backpacking dinners.
 When I first started, I made curries, ramen, and other spicy Asian dishes.
 But my stomach doesn’t like anything even slightly spicy when I’m backpacking, and my taste buds crave something simple and home style.
 Especially starchy foods like rice, pasta, and potatoes.

 Dinner: pre-made meals

 While I normally make my own meals, there are a few companies making good food for backpackers.
-There are all foods that I’ve tried and liked, and they are healthier than other meals available that have too much sodium, preservatives or additives.
+I’ve recently found a couple of companies making very good freeze-dried meals.
+There are the commercial meals that I’ve tried and liked, all of which are healthier than other meals available that have too much sodium, preservatives or additives.

 - Bushka’s Kitchen makes freeze-dried meals with clean ingredients that look and taste like real (tasty) food.
 See my review of two of their meals